mvessalico/GettingAndCleaningDataCourseProject/README.md

 From Command Line: `run_analysis.R rootDatasetDir outputDir`

 **Params**:
 rootDatasetDir: the path to the root directory of the dataset
 outputPath: the path to write the summarized data to

-**Note**: The script assumes the following directory structure of the UCI HAR Dataset.
-The default structure when downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+**Note**: The script assumes the following directory structure of the UCI HAR Dataset (the default structure when downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 * root
   * train